Amethyst-E/Stat-Tracker/README.md

 # Stat-Tracker
 Stat Tracker for speedrun atttemps, using pynput.

-Numpad 0-9 are the outputs in test2.txt from top to bottom, pressing a numpad key increments the corrosponding integer by 1 by default.
+Numpad 0-9 are the outputs in the selected txt file from top to bottom, pressing a numpad key increments the corrosponding integer by 1 by default.

 Pressing left Shift increments the incrementing value by 1.